joyblack/learn-vue/readme.md

+# introduce
+This is a item show I learn the vue used document.
+It include the code practice and learn document.

-# 简介
+# notice
-learn vue practice code.
+* maybe this version is vue1, and I used the vue2.

-# 留言板
+# remark
-* todolist.html: 该页面演示添加用户并管理用户列表；
+start on 2019.10.08